margoliashlab/open-ephys-install-instructions/README.md

     make
     make check
-    sudo make install
+    make install
-    sudo make check-install
+    make check-install

+You may need superuser privileges to `make install` globally.
 The last thing to do is to make sure the current session’s environment variables contain the appropriate paths to this new HDF5 library.
 You need to set three environment variables:

     export CPLUS_INCLUDE_PATH=[path to hdf5 directory]/include
     export LIBRARY_PATH=[path to hdf5 directory]/lib